SaqibAMA/SaqibAMA/README.md

 <h1 align="left">Hey there, I'm <a href="https://www.linkedin.com/in/saqibama/">Saqib</a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="50" /></h1>

-I'm a software engineer with specialization in building computer vision applications.
-I like to work on impactful projects with real-world impact.
-Previously, I have Proven experience in building end-to-end practical products that hundreds of people have used regularly.
+I'm a software engineer with a specialization in building computer vision applications.
+I like to work on impactful projects with real-world applications.
+I have Proven experience in building end-to-end products that have been used by 100s of people online.

 ## 🧑🏽‍💻 What am I doing?

 <div style="line-height: 1.15">
-    <b>🔒 <a href="#" target="_blank">Stealth Mode Startup</a></b>
+    <b>🔒 <a href="https://obvio.ai" target="_blank">Obvio - AI Cameras for Traffic Safety</a></b>
     <p>Founding Engineer</p>
 </div>